wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-incident-management/includes/incident-response-phase-two.md

 At the beginning of the investigation, the Microsoft 365 Security Response team records all information relevant to the incident.
 The team continues to update this information throughout the incident response process.
 Relevant information may include:

 - A summary of the incident
-- The incident’s severity and priority based on its potential impact
+- The incident's severity and priority based on its potential impact
 - A list of all indicators which led to detection of the incident
 - A list of any related incidents
 - A list of all actions taken by the Microsoft 365 Security Response team and any associated service teams